Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Computational Results

-\begin{enumerate} \item Algorithm \ref{alg:ADMM} systematically produces higher quality solutions than ScaledGD, Fast-Impute, Soft-Impute and Iterative-SVD (see Table \ref{tbl_lrml4:N_objective}), sometimes achieving an objective value that is an order of magnitude superior than the next best method.
-On average, Algorithm \ref{alg:ADMM} outputs a solution whose objective value is $86\%$ lesser than the objective value achieved by the best performing alternative method (Fast-Impute).
-We remind the reader that Fast-Impute, Soft-Impute and Iterative-SVD are methods designed for the generic MC problem and are not custom built to solve \eqref{opt_lrml4:MC_primal} so it should not come as a surprise that Algorithm \ref{alg:ADMM} significantly outperforms these $3$ methods in terms of objective value.
+\begin{enumerate} {\item Algorithm \ref{alg:ADMM} and Fast-Impute-Side systematically produce higher quality solutions than ScaledGD, Fast-Impute, Soft-Impute and Iterative-SVD (see Table \ref{tbl_lrml4:N_objective}), sometimes achieving an objective value that is an order of magnitude superior than the next best method.
+We remind the reader that Fast-Impute, Soft-Impute and Iterative-SVD are methods designed for the generic MC problem and are not custom built to solve \eqref{opt_lrml4:MC_primal} so it should not come as a surprise that Algorithm \ref{alg:ADMM} and Fast-Impute-Side (which leverages the side information $\bm{Y}$) significantly outperform these $3$ methods in terms of objective value.
 ScaledGD however has explicit knowledge of the objective function of \eqref{opt_lrml4:MC_primal} along with its gradient, yet surprisingly produces the weakest average objective value across these experiments.
 We note that we use the default hyperparameters for ScaledGD recommended by the authors of this method \citep{tong2021accelerating}.
 We observe that the objective value achieved by all methods increases linearly as the number of rows $n$ increases.
+There is no significant difference between the objective value achieved by the output of Algorithm $\ref{alg:ADMM}$ compared to that of Fast-Impute-Side (Algorithm $\ref{alg:ADMM}$ is on average $1\%$ higher).}

-\item In terms of $\ell_2$ reconstruction error, Algorithm \ref{alg:ADMM} again systematically produces solutions that are of higher quality than ScaledGD, Fast-Impute, Soft-Impute and Iterative-SVD (see Table \ref{tbl_lrml4:N_error}), often achieving an error that is an order of magnitude superior than the next best method.
-On average, Algorithm \ref{alg:ADMM} outputs a solution whose $\ell_2$ reconstruction error is $92\%$ lesser than the reconstruction error achieved by the best performing alternative method (Soft-Impute in all but one parameter configuration).
-This is especially noteworthy since Algorithm \ref{alg:ADMM} is not designed explicitly with reconstruction error minimization as the objective, unlike Fast-Impute and Soft-Impute, and suggests that the side information $\bm{Y}$ is instrumental in recovering high quality low rank estimates of the partially observed data matrix.
+\item {In terms of $\ell_2$ reconstruction error, Algorithm \ref{alg:ADMM} systematically produces solutions that are of higher quality than ScaledGD, Fast-Impute, Fast-Impute-Side, Soft-Impute and Iterative-SVD (see Table \ref{tbl_lrml4:N_error}).
+On average, Algorithm \ref{alg:ADMM} outputs a solution whose $\ell_2$ reconstruction error is $30\%$ lesser than the reconstruction error achieved by the best performing alternative method (Fast-Impute-Side).
+This is especially noteworthy since Algorithm \ref{alg:ADMM} is not designed explicitly with reconstruction error minimization as the objective, unlike Fast-Impute, Fast-Impute-Side and Soft-Impute, and suggests that modeling the side information $\bm{Y}$ as a linear function of $\bm{X}$ is instrumental in recovering high quality low rank estimates of the partially observed data matrix.}